 The Shed Boulder County supports initiatives that promote our local foodshed and economy:

-The Harvest Bucks Program not only increases low income residents’ access to healthy, local produce, but it also supports our local economy and farmers.
+The Double Up Food Bucks Program not only increases low income residents’ access to healthy, local produce, but it also supports our local economy, farmers, and businesses.

 What is your best idea about improving your local food experience in Boulder County?